mcsandeep/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/fips-release.md

 A: There may be a slight performance impact due to the use of FIPS-approved algorithms, but this is generally minimal.
 -->

-## 1Additional Resources
+## Additional Resources

 - [Official NIST FIPS 140-2 documentation](https://csrc.nist.gov/publications/detail/fips/140/2/final)

 For more information on FIPS compliance in Tyk, please contact our support team or your account manager.

-## API Mamangement
+## API Management

 FIPS validation is a prerequisite for gaining FedRAMP (Federal Risk and Authorization Management Program) authorization.
 FedRAMP authorization serves as a "seal of approval" required for providing cloud services to many government entities.

 ## Importance of FIPS Compliance